ansys/grantami-bomanalytics/doc/source/index.rst

 Introduction and Purpose
 ------------------------
-This project is part of the larger PyAnsys effort to facilitate the use of Ansys technologies directly from within Python.
+[TECHDOCS] This project is part of the larger PyAnsys effort to facilitate the use of Ansys technologies directly from within Python.

 Granta MI provides a mature and feature-rich method for managing